China calls for global 'green revolution' as Trump goes solo on climate | Science-Environment

 China calls for global 'green revolution' as Trump goes solo on climate

 "China will scale up its intended Nationally Determined Contributions (to the Paris agreement) by adopting more vigorous policies and measures," Xi said, urging all countries to pursue a "green recovery of the world economy in the post-COVID era."
-Xi used the lectern to call for multilateral action on climate change after U.S. President Donald Trump called the Paris climate agreement - with nearly 200 signatories - a one-sided agreement and criticized China for being the world's largest source of carbon emissions.
+Xi used the lectern to call for multilateral action on climate change after Trump called the Paris climate agreement - with nearly 200 signatories - a one-sided deal and criticized China for being the world's largest source of carbon emissions.

+Todd Stern, U.S. climate envoy under the Obama administration who worked on brokering a bilateral climate agreement with China in 2014, said the announcement was an "encouraging" step.
+"Today's announcement by President Xi Jinping that China intends to reach carbon neutrality before 2060 is big and important news – the closer to 2050 the better," he said, but said the 2030 goal "won't be enough" to get it on track for the longer-term target.

-Both countries have been hit this year by extreme weather of the kind predicted with climate change.
-In China, heavy rains over the summer unleashed the most punishing flood season in three decades, while the United States is facing one of its busiest hurricane seasons at the same time that record wildfires ravage western states.
-Trump has referred to climate change as a "hoax," and in 2017 pulled the United States out of the Paris accords laying out an international approach to global warming.
-Joe Biden, his Democratic presidential challenger and former vice president, has included climate change on his list of major crises facing the United States.
+The United States and China have been hit this year by extreme weather of the kind predicted with climate change.
+In China, heavy rains over the summer unleashed the most punishing flood season in three decades, while the United States is facing one of its busiest hurricane seasons at the same time that record wildfires ravage Western states.
+Trump has referred to climate change as a "hoax," and in 2017 pulled the United States out of the Paris accords laying out an international approach to the problem.
+Joe Biden, his Democratic presidential challenger and a former vice president, has included climate change on his list of major crises facing the United States.

 Trump, who has rolled back or pared down hundreds of environmental regulations, said the United States had reduced its carbon emissions by more than any country in the agreement.
 "Those who attack America's exceptional environmental record while ignoring China's rampant pollution are not interested in the environment.
 They only want to punish America.
 And I will not stand for it," Trump said.